KarruHarin/Marine_Map_Generator/Readme.md

 The architecture was designed with every one of these expansions in mind.

- Expansion Path
+## Expansion Path

- Streaming
+### Streaming and infinite world

-The 241×241 chunk size and the existing LOD infrastructure are the exact primitives needed for a chunked  world.
+The 241×241 chunk size and the existing LOD infrastructure are the exact primitives needed for a chunked infinite world.

 The noise generator is already offset-aware, meaning you can request any region of the infinite noise field by passing a world-space offset.